West Sumatra: Religion

+Based on 2024 data from the Ministry of Home Affairs, the majority of the population of West Sumatra adheres to Islam, amounting to 97.56%.
+Another 2.38% follow Christianity, especially in the Mentawai Islands, where Protestants and Catholics form the majority.
+A small portion adheres to Buddhism—0.06%—mostly ethnic Chinese living in cities such as Padang, Bukittinggi, Payakumbuh, Padang Panjang, and Solok.
+Meanwhile, followers of Hinduism and indigenous beliefs make up less than 0.01%.

+According to 2021 data from the Central Statistics Agency (Badan Pusat Statistik, BPS), West Sumatra has 5,218 mosques and 9,661 musallas or small prayer houses for Muslims.
+For Christians, there are 267 Protestant churches, 62 worship halls, and 131 Catholic churches.
+Additionally, there are eight Buddhist viharas and one Hindu temple, the latter located in the city of Padang.

 Various places of worship, which are dominated by mosques and musallas, can be found in every district and city in West Sumatra.
 The largest mosque is the Grand Mosque of West Sumatra Grand Mosque of West Sumatra in Padang.
+The mosque features a building shaped like a gonjong (the upward-curving Minangkabau roof), decorated with Minangkabau carvings as well as calligraphy.
 The oldest mosques include the Ganting Grand Mosque in Padang and the Tuo Kayu Jao Mosque in Solok Regency.
 The typical Minangkabau architecture dominates both the form of the mosque and the musala.
-The Grand Mosque of West Sumatra has a gonjong-shaped building, decorated with Minang carvings and calligraphy.
 There is also a mosque with a roof consisting of several levels, which are getting smaller and more concave.